15 Activities for Toddlers at Home

 Balloon Games

-The beauty of balloons is that they come in a variety of colors and sizes.
+The beauty of balloons is that they come in various colors and sizes.
 Toddlers love the magic of color, and anything bouncy lights up their mood.
-For indoor toddler activities, you can blow a balloon and use it as a hockey ball.
+You can blow a balloon and use it as a hockey ball for indoor toddler activities.

 Custom-make hockey sticks from cartons or any other light material, then have fun with your little ones.

 You can also play with flying balloons and encourage your toddlers to catch them.
-Balloon volleyball games are also a thing; try them out as well.
+Balloon volleyball games are also a thing; try them out.

 Toddlers love constructing their tiny playhouses inside the main family house.
 If you have any empty cardboard boxes, they can use them.
 You may need to help them in the creation to avoid the wastage of the boxes.

-Using a pair of scissors or a blade makes some cutouts act as doors and windows for the fort.
+Using scissors or a blade makes some cutouts act as doors and windows for the fort.

-To decorate the inside and the outside of the fort, let your toddler use assorted crayons or simple paints.
+Let your toddler use assorted crayons or simple paints to decorate the inside and outside of the fort.
 There are a lot of fun ideas for making a fun playhouse for your little one.

 Cooking

 The players here are primarily girls who love imitating their moms in the kitchen.
-While it is okay to cook real food with your toddlers, play food is safer.
+While cooking real food with your toddlers is okay, play food is safer.

-You can help your toddler set up a playing kitchen with small-size utensils and small portions of food.
+You can help your toddler set up a playing kitchen with small-size utensils and small food portions.

 They can use multi-colored noodles and cereals and pretend to be cooking and serving.
 For such an activity, avoid using real fire or hot water.

 Warm water is safe but ensures you warm it yourself.
-Burns are prevalent among toddlers, so you will need to take extra caution.
+Burns are prevalent among toddlers, so you must take extra caution.

 Washing toys can either be done in the house or on the balcony.
 If you decide to set up in the house, ensure that you minimize water spillage to avoid accidents.

 You may need to keep coming around to wipe off any water on the floor for the toy car wash.
-Also, have a paper towel or a rug on the floor to absorb any water that spills.
+Also, have a paper towel or a rug on the floor to absorb spilled water.

-Also, if the weather is cold, you can warm the water so that your little ones do not catch a cold.
+Also, if the weather is cold, you can warm the water so your little ones do not get cold.

 Indoor Skating